MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-boolean-operators.md

 # Boolean (logical) operators

-Logical operators can only be used with arguments that can be evaluated to Boolean.
+Logical operators can only be used with arguments that can be evaluated to a boolean.

 ## Boolean operators